Pat-Laub/Pat-Laub.github.io/_posts/2017-12-07-added-albums.md

 banner_alt: Emptiness, over Greenland
 ---

-Check out [here for some of my favourite photos!](/photos/fav/) It is based on [alexivkin's plugin](https://github.com/alexivkin/Jekyll-Art-Gallery-Plugin) which is great stuff.
+Click [__here to see some of my favourite photos!__](/photos/decade/)  The code I used is based on [alexivkin's plugin](https://github.com/alexivkin/Jekyll-Art-Gallery-Plugin) and [fancyBox3](http://fancyapps.com/fancybox/3/), both of which I found great and easy to setup.